Kendale Lakes, Florida: History

 Kendale Lakes (and all of West Kendall) once had a large Miami Jewish population; many prominent attorneys lived there throughout the mid and late 70s.
 It was truly a bedroom community up until the mid to late 80s.

 El Dorado Blvd was once a walk-through outdoor mall with many mom and pop stores called the Kendale Lakes Mall.
 It was a destination for locals and had many specialty shops like Second Skin, Smatt Bootery, Sentry Drugs, Mightiest Mortals and restaurants like Fiesta Tacos, The Carvery, Cozzoli's Pizza, Tiger Tea House and Burns Bakery to name but a few.
 Kendale Lakes Mall remains a source of nostalgia for many locals who grew up in the area during the late 1970s and 1980s.

 The Kendale Lakes Country Club was bought by the Miccosukee tribe.
 It originally was an amenity offered to local homeowners.
 It is still surrounded by tree lined streets - a canopy of trees and lush green lawns.
 Coral rocks cover a moat which is located around its circumference, and it is dotted with lakes.
 At one time there was a small sandy beach and picnic area and pier which is now closed.
 There are remnants of the old pier.
 There were two pools at the country club (one for family and one for adults only) including an Olympic size pool, replaced now by a volleyball court.

-As of October 20, 2024 the last continental Kmart store is located here.
+As of October 20, 2024, the last Kmart-branded store in the contiguous United States is located in Kendale Lakes.
+Unlike most locations bearing the Kmart brand name, the Kendale Lakes location is a convenience store, rather than a big-box department store.
+However, it is not the last remaining location globally, with one standard big-box store found in Guam and the U.S. Virgin Islands each.

 Geography

-Kendale Lakes is located 15 mi west-southwest of downtown Miami at (25.708464, -80.411610).
+Kendale Lakes is located 15 mi west-southwest of downtown Miami.
 It is bordered to the north by Tamiami, to the northeast by Westwood Lakes, to the southeast by Kendall, to the south by The Crossings, to the southwest by The Hammocks, and to the west by Kendall West.

 The Homestead Extension of Florida's Turnpike forms the eastern edge of Kendale Lakes, with access from Exits 20 and 23.
 The highway leads north and east 24 mi to Florida's Turnpike between Miramar and Miami Gardens, and south 22 mi to its end at U.S. Route 1 in Florida City.

 According to the United States Census Bureau, the Kendale Lakes CDP has a total area of 8.6 sqmi, of which 8.1 sqmi are land and 0.5 sqmi, or 6.19%, are water.